 Success in the British National Road Championship came in 1971 when the late Danny Horton won riding an Ellis Briggs with Falcon transfers on.

 In the 1980’s we set up the Ellis Briggs Saturne Racing Team to help kick off the late Dave Rayner’s career, as well as other talented local riders such as Bernie Burns, Dave Mann and Ian Smith.
 Before Dave Rayner turned pro he won Junior British Road Race in 1984, which made it the second time a rider had won the national jersey riding an Ellis Briggs.
 This time the frame had our transfers on!

-Unfortunately Dave was tragically killed outside a Bradford nightclub in 1994.
+Unfortunately, Dave was tragically killed outside a Bradford nightclub in 1994.
 His memory still lives on in the Dave Rayner Memorial Fund, which was set up to help young riders go to Europe and further their cycling careers.
 One of the first and most famous recipients was David Millar.
 You can read all about Dave Rayner and the fund in a new book which has been published( Everybody’s Friend).
-All proceeds go directly to the Rayner fund.
+All proceeds go directly to the Rayner Fund.

-We have been manufacturing hand made cycle frames since the 1930’s.
+We have been manufacturing hand-made cycle frames since the 1930’s.
 Our wealth of knowledge really is unsurpassed.
 Our frames have been exported all over the world, but in particular to the United States and Canada.
-Over the years hundreds of our frames have found their way across the pond and we regularly get emails off happy owners.
+Over the years hundreds of our frames have found their way across the pond and we regularly get emails from happy owners.
 Even today our frames and cycles are highly sought after, although fashions have changed and the majority we sell are for touring and audax rather than racing.

 So what ever your reason for visiting Ellis Briggs, we’ll be happy to help.